 Andrew Jackson's term as president (1829-1837) began a new era in American politics.
-For the first time in the United States history a man born in humble circumstances was now President.
+For the first time in the United States history, a man born in humble circumstances was now President.
 Politicians in the previous generations gained precedence due to their family background, wealth, prestige, and education.
-Families such the Adams, and the Jeffersons constituted the guidelines for political appointees.
-Andrew Jackson’s election showed that a mans’ lineage did not ensure a place in office.
+Families such as the Adams and the Jeffersons constituted the guidelines for political appointees.
+Andrew Jackson’s election showed that a man’s lineage did not ensure a place in office.
 Rather it was the candidate’s ability to appeal to the voter.
-It was Jackson’s election that started the supposed 'age of the common man'.
+It was Jackson’s election that started the supposed 'age of the common man.'
 Jackson became the defining figure of his age due to his ability to overcome early life struggles, his military record, and his successes as an adult.
 Despite all his accomplishments, Jackson downplayed his past successes to suit the public's belief that Jackson was one of them.
-In reality Jackson was anything but common.
+In reality, Jackson was anything but common.

 Jackson's Rise to Power

 Born in South Carolina to impoverished parents on March 15, 1767, Jackson began life quite differently compared to the previous six presidents.
 At 13, Jackson joined the Continental Army as a courier during the Revolutionary War.
 (Jackson was also the last president to have served during the Revolutionary War).
 Losing his father before his birth, the war then obliterated Jackson's family.
 Losing his two brothers and mother during the war fostered an intense hatred for the British that Jackson maintained his whole life.